Te Au Mārie 1769 Sestercentennial Charitable Trust

 On board the Endeavour was not just Cook, the various Scientists and his crew, but also the Polynesian tohunga, a high priest navigator called Tupaia.
 This was the first time that European cartography and Polynesian navigational skills had come together, the first time that the two worlds met.

 It’s only a short journey from NorthTec to Hihiaua Peninsula, but it was a significant journey for a pair of students who won two of the three awards at last week’s Whangarei Sculpture Symposium.
 Competing against 20 artists from across the...read more

 The journey James Cook and his Polynesian navigator Tupaia made nearly 250 years ago is the inspiration behind the theme of this year’s Whangarei Sculpture Symposium.
 The sculpture which best depicts the ‘journey’ theme will be unveiled as part of the region’s 2019...read more

 History lovers are getting a jump start on Tuia – Encounters 250 commemorations with a day sailing and exploring sites from Lt Cook’s visit to the Bay of Islands 249 years ago.
 The day sail on March 17th on the tall ship, R. Tucker Thompson, follows a map of the parts...read more

 Prime Minister and Minister of Arts, Culture and Heritage Jacinda Ardern has today announced the appointment of Hoturoa Barclay-Kerr as co-chair of the Tuia 250 National Coordinating Committee commemorations.
-“Tuia Encounters 250 was established in May 2017 to mark...read more
+“Tuia Encounters 250 was established in May...read more

 More than 200 people attended the ceremony commemorating the anniversary of the flagstaff in Kororāreka Russell on Monday.
 Among them was the Governor-General Dame Patsy Reddy – the first crown representative to officially acknowledge the flagstaff (pou kara) at...read more